Cliey/BookManager/README.md

 A software to manage book collection.

 ## Current State
-Working on Database Management.
+Working on GUI.

 ## Future Improvement
-* Add a GUI
+* GUI creation